 The total solids and fat content of control and experimental herbal ice cream were maintained at 10 and 36 per cent respectively (Bureau of Indian Standards, 1964), so as to produce ice cream with proper body and texture.
 Stabilizer and Emulsifier (SE) were added at rate of three per cent levels.

-It may be concluded that Phyllanthus niruri can be incorporated into herbal ice cream up to 1.5 per cent level without affecting the sensory properties and to harvest its therapeutic benefits to the consumers.
+It may be concluded that Phyllanthus niruri can be incorporated into natural ice cream or herbal ice cream up to 1.5 per cent level without affecting the sensory properties and to harvest its therapeutic benefits to the consumers.

 - Bodyfelt, F. W., Tobias, J. and Trout, G.M.
 (1988).
 The sensory evaluation of dairy products.
 AVI Publ.
 New York, 48.